RevealedSoulEven/Self-Maps-Reader/README.md

 ## Self-Maps-Reader

-simple app to read `/proc/self/maps` for debugging and learning purpose.
+simple app to read its own `/proc/self/maps` and `/proc/self/status` for debugging and learning purpose.

 - check libc.so integrity on disk and memory
-- check libart.so integrity on disk and memory
+- check libart.so integrity on disk and memory (similar to what modern apps use to verify integrity and detect inejctions)